molpopgen/fwdpy/docs/popsizes.rst

 Example: modeling changes in population size
 ============================================

 Many simulation functions in this package accept an array of integers as an argument.
 See, for example, the 'nlist' argument of :func:`fwdpy.fwdpy.evolve_regions`.
 This array represents the population size over time, and the length of the array is the number of generations to simulate.

+The array may be on of the following types:

+* A Python array_ of 32-bit unsigned integers
-The array is a NumPy_ array of 32-bit unsigned integers, and a "view" of the array is passed to the simulation function.
+* A NumPy_ array of 32-bit unsigned integers, and a "view" of the array is passed to the simulation function.

+Most of the examples in the package documentation use the Numpy array.
+However, the array.array views have a similar syntax, outside of the initial initialization.

 Simple example
 --------------